-for the matters stated in Section 134(5) of the Act with respect to the nts that give a true and fair view of the state of affairs (financial position), er comprehensive income), changes in equity and cash flows of the ciples generally accepted in India, including the Ind AS specified under udes maintenance of adequate accounting records in accordance with ssets of the Company and for preventing and detecting frauds and other iate accounting policies; making judgments and estimates that are ion and maintenance of adequate internal financial controls, that were d completeness of the accounting records, relevant to the preparation ive a true and fair view and are free from material misstatement, a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic 9\ The Board of Directors are also responsible for overseeing the Company's financial reporting process.
+- 7\ The Company's Board of Directors is responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these standalone financial statements that give a true and fair view of the state of affairs (financial position), profit or loss (financial performance including other comprehensive income), changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Ind AS specified under Section 133 of the Act.
+This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error. - 8\ In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

+9\ The Board of Directors are also responsible for overseeing the Company's financial reporting process.